 Finding a Therapist for BPD

 Treatments for BPD can make a big difference for you or a loved one, and therapy can also be helpful for friends, family members, and partners of those with BPD.
-If you’re ready to find a therapist, ask your primary care provider or a trusted loved one for a referral, or start your search with an online therapist directory, where you can sort by specialty and insurance coverage.
+If you’re ready to consider finding a therapist, ask your primary care provider or a trusted loved one for a referral, or start your search with an online therapist directory, where you can sort by specialty and insurance coverage.